Whole-of-life policies

 - less the current surrender value

-If the current surrender value is higher than the historic surrender value (plus premiums and interest), we wouldn’t tell you to pay compensation.
-This is because the customer would be no worse off by surrendering the policy.
+If the current surrender value is higher than the historic surrender value – plus premiums and interest – the customer won’t be any worse off by surrendering the policy.
+So we won’t ask you to pay compensation.

-If the customer continued with the whole-of-life policy because they still needed the life cover it provided, but continuing on a different basis, and we’re satisfied that the customer would have taken out alternative cover, we may make a deduction for the cost of the life assurance the policy provides.
-This would usually be from the date that the review should have taken place.
+We may be satisfied that the customer still needed the life cover in the policy, but would have taken out alternative cover if they’d had a review.
+In that case, we may make a deduction for the cost of the life cover the policy provides – usually dated from when the review should have taken place.

-Alternatively, we may decide that the customer would have continued to pay into the plan.
-In this case, we’ll usually tell you to ‘reconstruct’ the plan as it would have been if the review had been done correctly and the customer had been asked to pay extra premiums to keep the policy ‘on track’.
+Or, we may believe the customer would have continued to pay into the plan.
+In this case, we’ll usually tell you to ‘reconstruct’ the plan.
+We’d want you to backdate it to how it would have been if the review had taken place and the customer had been asked to pay extra premiums to keep the policy on track.
 We wouldn’t usually expect the customer to repay premiums, but we may consider it fair for them to meet increased costs in future.

 The review was unfavourable

-We’ll consider each case that comes to us to determine whether the information given during the policy about reviews was clear, fair and not misleading in line with regulatory obligations.
+We’ll investigate whether the information given during the policy review was clear, fair, not misleading and in line with regulatory obligations.

-If we take this approach, we’re unlikely to say that the customer should now be asked to pay the extra costs that would have accrued if the new premium had been in place from the start.
-But they would have to pay the correct premium in future.
+In most cases it won't be fair to ask the customer to pay what would have accrued if the new premium had been in place from the start.
+But they will have to pay the correct premiums going forward.

 - didn’t want to pay higher premiums now